 They immediately headed to the river, where Greg recognized the top of the pilot house of what was subsequently identified as NYPD Harbor Unit Launch 5, protruding from its resting place on the bottom of the Passaic.

 Greg knew the distinctive shape, his father Gerald having spent 25 of his 30 year NYPD career in the elite Harbor Unit.

 After extensive research and seemingly endless mounds of government forms and paperwork, Greg and his crew of assorted family, cops, firemen, and USCG Auxiliarists were ready to begin the dangerous task of raising Launch 5 from 27 ft of muddy water.
 The ordeal that started with raising the boat was just the beginning.
-Launch 5 went to a boat yard in Rhode Island for a new hull, then to Brooklyn for new caterpillar diesel engines and a superstructure refit.
-Finally, in June 2002, new Launch 5 was moved to her new home in Ossining, NY, where the crew scrambled to finish the electrical work, install the required safety gear, paint, seal, and clean to be ready for a July 4 USCG Aux. mission in New York Harbor.
+Launch 5 went to a boatyard in Rhode Island for a new hull, then to Brooklyn for new Caterpillar diesel engines and a superstructure refit.
+Finally, in June 2002, new Launch 5 was moved to her new home in Ossining, NY, where the crew scrambled to finish the electrical work, install the required safety gear, paint, seal, and clean to be ready for a July 4 USCG Auxiliary mission in New York Harbor.
 Four years of hard work later, Launch 5 has passed inspection and is now USCG Aux Operational Facility #523269.